 - Analyze project risk

 Since the client is in the center of attention in APF, they are given an opportunity to control the direction of the entire project.
-According to Wysocki, this way of thinking is embodied in six core values of AFP:
+According to Wysocki, this way of thinking is embodied in six core values of Adaptive Project Framework:

 - Client focused - it helps you stay focused on your client’s needs as long as they are within the scope of ethical business practices

-- Client-driven - It allows you to include the client in your project and keep them meaningfully involved by having project co-managers Incremental results early and often - ADP enables you to deliver a workable solution to the client as early as possible and keep them meaningfully engaged in the project
+- Client-driven - It allows you to include the client in your project and keep them meaningfully involved by having project co-managers Incremental results early and often - Adaptive Project Framework enables you to deliver a workable solution to the client as early as possible and keep them meaningfully engaged in the project

 - Continuous Questioning and Introspection - refers to an openness and honesty that must exist between client team and development team in order to make the best decisions possible and deliver positive results